Let’s face it: a septic drainage field can be an eyesore. Most people just cover theirs up with some lawn and call it a day.

 You can find cultivars that will grow in Zones 4 to 8, and they’ll return reliably year after year with hardly any work from you.

-Daffodils have come a long way if you haven’t tried them in a while.
+Daffodils have come a long way if you haven’t grown them in a while.

-‘Easter Party’ is a newbie that’s peach at its ruffled center, surrounded by pale lemon outer petals.
+‘Replete’ is pink at its ruffled center, surrounded by creamy white outer petals.
 It’s drought-tolerant, tall, and attention-grabbing.

 ‘Tahiti’ is a unique double daffodil with pale yellow petals surrounded by smaller, ruffled petals in vibrant red-orange.